This post contains affiliate links.

 - Implement any brief orders and move on.
 If you start taking care of every little thing that needs to be completed for your patient before moving onto the next patient, you may never see your other patients before they get taken to X-ray, ultrasound or somewhere else.
 What an awkward situation when one of your patients deteriorates while out of the department and you cannot report on their baseline.
 Food for thought.

-- Evaluate vital signs, monitor, ventilator settings, drip rates, any tubes/lines, foley catheter and so on.
+- Evaluate vital signs, cardiac monitor, ventilator settings, drip rates, any tubes/lines, foley catheter and so on.
 If this was not completed during the report, confirm that any kind of machine settings are as indicated in the report (i.e. chest tube suction etc.)